samueleratti/email-traffic-analyzer-python/README.md

 ## Classification Logic

 The system uses a multi-step decision process to classify emails efficiently and accurately:
-<pre> The system uses a multi-step decision process to classify emails efficiently and accurately: ``` Incoming email ↓ Is the sender already known? ↓ yes ↓ no Use saved category Is the domain known? ↓ yes ↓ no Assign category Use AI (ChatGPT) ↓ Save classification result ``` </pre>
+               Incoming email
+                      ↓
+          Is the sender already known?
+           ↓ yes                  ↓ no
+     Use saved category       Is the domain known?
+                             ↓ yes             ↓ no
+                       Assign category     Use AI (ChatGPT)
+                                     ↓
+                          Save classification result

 This approach minimizes AI usage, improves speed, and allows the system to learn over time.